libra2org/libra2-core/storage/README.md

   # helps with performance but consumes a lot of memory and can compete with
   # the filesystem cache.
   max_num_nodes_per_lru_cache_shard: 8192
-  # AptosDB keeps recent history of the blockchain ledger and recent versions
+  # Libra2DB keeps recent history of the blockchain ledger and recent versions
   # of the state trees.
 And a pruner is responsible for pruning old data.
 The
   # default values makes sure the network is in good health in terms of
   # data availability and won't occupy too much space on recommended hardware